shivalkarrahul/demo-three-tier-app-on-aws/README.md

 #### 1.2 Create an AMI from the Running Instance

 1. Go to AWS Console → **EC2 Dashboard**
-2. Select the running instance
+2. Select the running instance `demo-app-test-ami-builder`
 3. Click **Actions → Image and templates → Create Image**
 4. Provide an **Image Name** (e.g., `demo-app-ami`)
 5. Enable **No Reboot** (optional but recommended)